 Paid interns in the Production realm experience practical work designed to foster professional growth.
 Interns will also work directly with the expert professionals who serve as our department heads.
 Interns are engaged for a period of five–ten weeks, with some positions beginning in late May.
-All first year interns receive a weekly stipend of $200, and housing can be provided as available.
 Self-provided transportation is an advantage, and a flexible schedule is necessary for some internship tracks.
 Some experience at a university level in area of specialty is necessary.
 All interns may, on occasion, be asked to assist colleagues in technical areas other that their specialty—a team-oriented attitude is essential.

 CARPENTRY & CREW

 Assists Technical Director and set designers in all areas of construction, load-in, rigging, running, changeover, and striking of sets and scenery for 3 mainstage shows and smaller events.
 Other duties as assigned.
 May participate in run crew.
 Welding experience desirable.
 Must have a valid driver’s license.
 These interns work with Technical Director [TBA].